wireapp/wire-server/deploy/services-demo/README.md

 ### This is fantastic, all services up & running... what now, can I run some kind of smoketests?

-Short answer: yes and no. At the moment, you need _one_ AWS service in order to test your cluster with our automated smoketester tool.
-The `sesEndpoint` in `brig`'s [example configuration](https://github.com/wireapp/wire-server/blob/develop/services/brig/brig.integration.yaml) needs to point to a real AWS SES endpoint.

-In your environment, you can configure `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for your correct AWS account.
-Note that there are other ways to specify these credentials (to be detailed later).

-Then, have a look at what the configuration for the [api-smoketest](../../tools/api-simulations/README.md) should be.
+Yes.
+You need to specify an email server that the smoketests can log in to for it to read and act upon registration/activation emails.
+Have a look at what the configuration for the [api-smoketest](../../tools/api-simulations/README.md) should be.
 Once you have the correct `mailboxes.json`, this should just work from the top level directory (note the `sender-email` must match brig's [sender-email](https://github.com/wireapp/wire-server/blob/develop/services/brig/brig.integration.yaml#L35))

 ```
-# This assumes, for now, that brig is configured to use a real AWS SES endpoint
-../../dist/api-smoketest --api-host=127.0.0.1 --api-port=8080 --api-websocket-host=127.0.0.1 --api-websocket-port=8081 --mailbox-config=<path_to_mailboxes_file> --sender-email=backend-integration@wire.com --enable-asserts
+../../dist/api-smoketest --api-host=127.0.0.1 --api-port=8080 --api-websocket-host=127.0.0.1 --api-websocket-port=8081 --mailbox-config=<path_to_mailboxes_file> --sender-email=backend-demo@mail.wiredemo.example.com --enable-asserts
 ```